-IRANIAN DISSIDENTS CURRENTLY RESIDE IN CAMP LIBERTY.
+IRANIAN DISSIDENTS CURRENTLY RESIDE IN ALBANIA.

 ARE WOMEN WHO HAVE COURAGEOUSLY DEFIED THE HEART OF THE IRANIAN REGIME’S IDEOLOGY OF MISOGYNY.

 The Case of Camp Liberty